nnn27072005/PPL251/oplang_specification.md

 ```oplang
 <type> & <identifier-list>
 ```

+where `<identifier-list>` is a comma-separated list of identifiers of the same type.
+This allows declaring multiple parameters of the same type in a single declaration.

 Reference parameters allow methods to modify the original values passed to them, enabling pass-by-reference semantics.